If you're dealing with issues on your device, be it an iPhone, iPad, or Apple Watch, you should try the iOS 12.4.7 update right now.

 If you own a newer model you'll see sharing options 2x faster and your apps should launch much faster than they did on iOS 11.

-Be sure to dig into feedback from iOS 12.4.5 users before you install.
+Be sure to dig into feedback from iOS 12.4.7 users before you install the software on your device.